Analysis-Indonesia's Jokowi Seeks to Take Control of Major Party to Maintain Influence for a Decade - ExBulletin

 Jokowi is also seeking a position as head of the party's advisory council, a role that traditionally wields influence over the party leader, two politicians said.

-Indonesia is the third largest democracy in the world and has a multi-billion dollar economy.
+Indonesia is the world's third-largest democracy and has a multi-billion dollar economy.

-With Golkar poised to retain its position as the second-largest party in parliament after last month's elections, controlling it would give Jokowi the agency to maintain his political influence against Prabowo, a famous former commander who results show unofficial, won nearly 60 seats. % voices.
+With Golkar poised to retain its position as the second-largest party in parliament after last month's elections, controlling it would give Jokowi the agency to maintain his political influence against Prabowo, a legendary former commander who the election commission said tardily.
+Wednesday officially won the election with nearly 60% of the vote.

 But analysts and party officials say that despite this unofficial alliance, Jokowi is keen to diversify his support base to maintain his power.

-Golkar, a political party once synonymous with former authoritarian leader Suharto, won the second highest number of votes, according to unofficial results, meaning its support in parliament will be crucial for the next government.
-Official results are expected on March 20.
+Golkar, a political party once synonymous with former authoritarian leader Suharto, won the second highest number of votes nationally, according to official results, meaning its support in parliament will be crucial for the next government.

-Party officials, who declined to be named due to the sensitivity of the issue, said Jokowi hoped to preserve his legacy by ensuring projects such as Nusantara, the new capital he envisioned, were completed. under Prabowo, even if the new president decides to delay its implementation. progress.
+Party officials, who declined to be named due to the sensitivity of the issue, said Jokowi hoped to preserve his legacy by ensuring projects such as Nusantara, the new capital he envisioned, were completed. under Prabowo – even if the new president decides to delay his progress.

 He also wants to continue nurturing a political dynasty by ensuring his family, which is vying for various government positions across the country, gets the support they need.

-This would certainly be a major counterbalance, as Golkar will become number two or even number one in Parliament, said political risk analyst Kevin O'Rourke.
+“It would certainly be a major counterbalance because Golkar is going to be number two, if not number one in Parliament,” said political risk analyst Kevin O'Rourke.

 To maintain his political roots, Jokowi discreetly supports the loyalists of his outgoing government at the head of Golkar.